Final Registration Deadline: June 28th 2019!

 The SPPS2019 conference will be held at the Elite Hotel Mimer in Umeå, Sweden.
 This hotel is situated in central Umeå, in an old school building.
 A beautiful and practical location.
-Rooms have been reserved for conference participants.
-You can book them during the registration process, as long as they last.

 In the face of climate change, SPPS would like to encourage everyone to travel as environmentally-friendly as possible.
 SPPS has negotiated a 10% discount with the Swedish Railroad Service SJ for your round trip to the conference.
 These tickets can be booked via the widget in your conference registration conformation e-mail.
 Due to railroad construction, tickets for late August will become available first in April.
 The main train station in Umeå is 800 m from the Elite Hotel Mimer.

 It is possible to fly to Umeå from Stockholm (ARN) and Helsinki (HEL).
 From the airport, busses take you downtown.
 The central bus station in Umeå is called Vasaplan and is only a 200m walk the hotel.
 Local bus connections can be found on Tabussen.